 If you were hurt or lost a loved one, and you believe someone else is responsible for this.
 You may have a personal injury case.
 This means that you are entitled to receive compensation from the fault party for your losses, expenses, pain and suffering.
 But how do you know if you have a case?
-An experienced attorney at Kelly & Associates Injury Lawyers can give you the answers after reviewing the circumstances of the event.
+An experienced attorney at Michael Kelly Injury Lawyers can give you the answers after reviewing the circumstances of the event.

 The difficulty in providing an answer before knowing all the facts comes from the unique character of each situation.
 What we can do in this article is offer you a few helpful explanations on the elements that constitute grounds for a personal injury lawsuit.

 How Do I Know If I Have a Case?
 What Kind of Situations Represent a Personal Injury Case?

 The most frequent cases handled by personal injury lawyers involve:

 - medical malpractice